-12.4.
+9.4.
 Students Role in Institutional Decision Making

-Ajman University considers its students to be an important element of its operations and events and treasure their opinions and suggestions pertinent to the university.
-Both parties collaborate in order for the students to enhance their sense of belonging to their university and work together to create a conducive environment and to further develop and boost its image.
-Also, students have the right to submit their written concerns and suggestions related to any matters concerning the university's operations to the Dean of Student Affairs, the Vice Chancellor for Student and Community Affairs or the Chancellor via the right channels.
+Ajman University considers its students to be an important element of its operations and events and values their opinions and suggestions.
+Students can submit their written concerns/suggestions to the Dean of Student Services, the Vice-Chancellor or to the Chancellor via the appropriate channels.

-12.5.
+9.5.
 Student Council

-In coordination with the Office of Students Affairs, Student Councils have been organized to serve as liaison between faculty, staff, and students.
-Student Councils represent the voice of the students and provide leadership in assisting and organizing activities for all students.
-There are opportunities for students to serve as member of the Council.
-If students are interested in being considered for membership on the Student Council, they should apply to the Office of Students Affairs.
+Student Councils represents the voice of the students and provide leadership in assisting and organizing activities for all students.
+There are opportunities for any student to serve as a member of the Council.
+Those interested in being considered for membership on the Student Council, should apply to the Deanship of Students Affairs.

 AU recognizes two single-gender student councils for male and female students.
-Each student council consists of 15 members, where (10) members nominated by schools and colleges while the rest (5) members are chosen through campus-wide elections.

-The student council mission is to represent the students and give them the opportunity to communicate their views and concerns.
+Each student council consists of 15 members, where (10) members are nominated by schools and colleges while the rest (5) members are chosen through campus-wide elections.
+The Student Council mission is to represent the students and give them the opportunity to communicate their views and concerns.
 It provides resources for the various student organizations and clubs, offering guidance and support in an attempt to build a generation that is established on the notions of teamwork, dedication and responsibility.